-Expressive language disorder - developmentalLanguage disorder - expressive
+Expressive language disorder - developmentalLanguage disorder - expressive; Specific language impairment

-Developmental expressive language disorder is a condition in which a child has lower than normal ability in vocabulary, producing complex sentences, and remembering words.
-However, children with this disorder may have the normal language skills needed to understand verbal or written communication.
+Developmental expressive language disorder is a condition in which a child has lower than normal ability in vocabulary, saying complex sentences, and remembering words.
+However, a child with this disorder may have the normal language skills needed to understand verbal or written communication.

-The causes of this disorder are not well understood.
+The causes are not well understood.
 Damage to the cerebrum of the brain and malnutrition may cause some cases.
 Genetic factors may also be involved.

 - Below-average vocabulary skills